-It is a true diverticulum as it contains all three layers (mucosa, submucosa and muscularis), located at the anti-mesenteric border it is usually 2 feet away from the ileocecal junction, is 2 inches long and present only in 2% of the population.
-Although, the Meckel’s is the most common congenital Gastrointestinal anomaly it is seldom found on radiological imaging.
-It is generally asymptomatic but most commonly presents with bleeding in children caused by acid and enzyme secretion from ectopic gastric or pancreatic tissue found in 50% of Meckel’s diverticulum causing ulceration (Jason An, 2023).
+It is a true diverticulum as it contains all three layers (mucosa, submucosa and muscularis), located at the anti-mesenteric border, it is usually 2 feet away from the ileocecal junction, is 2 inches long and presents only in 2% of the population.
+Although Meckel’s is the most common congenital Gastrointestinal anomaly, it is seldom found on radiological imaging.
+It is generally asymptomatic but most commonly presents with bleeding in children caused by acid and enzyme secretion from ectopic gastric or pancreatic tissue found in 50% of Meckel’s diverticulum, causing ulceration (Jason An, 2023).

-In adults, the Meckel’s can cause obstruction by acting as lead point in intussusception and small bowel volvulus around fibrous adhesions.
+In adults, Meckel’s can obstruct by acting as a lead point in intussusception and small bowel volvulus around fibrous adhesions.
 The adhesions can also cause kinking and finally obstruction.
 Tumors can develop in Meckel’s but is very rare.
 Inflammation of diverticulum causes diverticulitis that presents similar to appendicitis (Osman Toktaş, 2016).

 3.2 Management